DonaldCole33/Dead-Lock-Project/README.md

 # Dead-Lock-Project
 Project that tests for deadlocks or safestates between processes and their resources.
+It will read in a text file with specific formatting for the program to read.
+It may be altered as long as it keeps the same formatting.
+Then it will run deadlock detection (Bankers Algorithm) on the processes and the available resources to them.
+The program's objectives are in program3.pdf.